Design Ideas for Custom Decks

 3 – The owners decided to have the Redwood decking laid out at 45-degrees and added a quadruple picture frame border stained in a contrasting color.
 The railing has wood components and drink cap with metal panels.

 Multi-level Redwood deck with 45-degree angle boards.
 The railing is built with wood posts and metal panels between the posts.
+Built in Colorado Springs by Decks by Schmillen.

 4 – This Redwood deck has the boards laid at 45-degrees and uses camo screws.
 The railing has wood posts with lighted pyramid post caps and metal panels between the posts.

 This composite deck features 45-degree angle boards with a single picture frame border.
 We also installed a glass railing for the owners.
+Built by Decks by Schmillen in Colorado Springs.

 5 – This 45-degree composite deck is built with a double picture frame border and a glass railing instead of the usual wood or metal.